-Fix a Turing machine \mathbb{T} that represents the Δ_2^0 edge relation in the following sense.
+We now fix a Turing machine T that represents the Δ_2^0 edge relation in the following sense.
 Fix a partial computable function ψ such that

-$$E(x,y)$$ iff $\exists t\psi(x,y,t)\uparrow$ iff $\forall^{\infty}t\psi(x,y,t)\uparrow$.
+$$E(x,y)$$ iff $\exists t \psi(x,y,t) \uparrow$ iff $\forall^{\infty} t \psi(x,y,t) \uparrow$.

-Here the quantifier $\forall^{\infty} t$ means "for cofinitely many t".
-Choose a machine \mathbb{T} that realizes the function ψ .
+This T realizes the function ψ .

 It is well-known that the configuration space of any Turing machine is automatic.
-As noted in [KM09], one can uniformly modify the Turing machine to a machine that records the history of computation; this way we obtain a machine whose configuration space contains only non-intersecting paths ("chains") of finite or infinite length and of type ω (i.e. the transitive closure of this path is isomorphic to the ordering of natural numbers).
+As noted in [KM09], one can uniformly modify the Turing machine to a machine that records the history of computation; this way we obtain a machine whose configuration space contains only non-intersecting chains of finite or infinite length (and type ω).
 Details will be given in the formal proof.

-Fix x and y, and consider the box coding the edge relation between x and y in a Σ_2^0 way.
-In the box, start with a special point c.
-For each i, we initiate a chain from the special point that starts with a node whose initial conditions represent the configuration of the tape on input x, y, i, for every i.
+Now, we put the configuration space into the box.
+We also initiate a chain from the special point that starts with a node whose initial conditions represent the configuration of the tape on input x, y, i, for every i; we would like to approximate $\psi(x, y, i)$.
 We shall grow such a chain until the computation halts.
-Then there exists an infinite chain (in fact, infinitely many of those) attached to the special point iff $\exists t \psi(x, y, t) \uparrow$, i.e., the edge relation holds.
+Then there exists an infinite chain (in fact, infinitely many of those) attached to the special point iff the limit is 1, i.e., the edge relation holds.